 Cycling Mt.
 Spokane, Park Drive and Summit Drive, Washington State.

 Ride 12.8 miles gaining 3,989’ to elevation 5,838’ at 5.8% average grade.

-Log bridge at mile 3.8
+Log bridge at mile 3.8.

-Viewpoint at mile 8.4
+Viewpoint at mile 8.4.

-PJAMM Contributor Patrick O'Neil, Spokane WA:
+From PJAMM Contributor Patrick O'Neil, Spokane WA:

-Race The Sun” may refer to an evening ride where the goal is to reach the summit before sunset.
-This particular segment includes the relatively flat section from Forker Rd.
-The actual climb is a beautiful 10 miles of 6-12% climbing through the forested Mt Spokane.
+“Race The Sun” may refer to an evening ride where the goal is to reach the summit before sunset.
+This particular segment includes the relatively flat section from Forker Road.
+The actual climb is a beautiful 10 miles of 6-12% climbing through the forested Mt.
+Spokane.
 A creek runs next to the climb in the lower sections.
 Traffic is usually light and patient.
 One of the great features of this climb is it constantly undulates back and forth, always giving you something new to challenge yourself.
-The top rewards you with a flattening out and views of all around the Spokane area and East into Idaho.
-Part of it's "epic" nature is just knowing how many riders make this climb.
+The top rewards you by flattening out and with views of all around the Spokane area and east into Idaho.
+Part of its "epic" nature is just knowing how many riders make this climb.
 It has been used many years as a local hill climb race battle that we all enjoy.

-PJAMM contributor Bob Britton, Spokane, WA:
+From PJAMM contributor Bob Britton, Spokane, WA: